 Contents and Form

 Length: The required length is between 10,000 and 20,000 words, not counting notes, bibliography, and appendices.
 The precise length of the main body text must be indicated on the word count page immediately following the title page.
 If a student expects the thesis to exceed 20,000 words, the student’s tutor should consult the Director of Studies.
-Please note that students’ requests to exceed 20,000 words must go through their tutors and that these requests must be made by February.
+Please note that students’ requests to exceed 20,000 words must go through their tutors and that these requests must be made in early February.
 Any extension of the thesis beyond the maximum must be justified by the nature of the topic, or sustained excellence in the treatment of the subject, or both.
 Theses that receive permission to exceed 20,000 words can still be penalized if readers do not think that the excess length is warranted.

 Format: Pages should be 8 1/2" x 11".
 Margins should be generous (we suggest 1 1/2" on the left, 1" on the right), and pages should be numbered.
 Do not right-justify.
 The lines of type must be double-spaced, except for quotations of five lines or more, which should be indented and single-spaced.

-Contents: Every thesis requires a Table of Contents to guide the reader.
+Table of Contents: Every thesis requires a Table of Contents to guide the reader.

 - To state precisely the source or other authority for a statement in the text, or to acknowledge indebtedness for insights or arguments taken from other writers.
 Quotations should be given when necessary.